 I started out with the Planter’s Punch, which featured plenty of rum, grenadine, bitters and lime.
 It was light and refreshing, I liked it a lot.

 From there I moved on to the Vaya Kon Tiki, which was served in a traditional tiki mug with fire.
 This drink featured rum, a cayenne coconut cream and fresh juices, it was delicious.

 Overall I really enjoyed my experience at The Polynesian.
-For me the ambiance was better geared towards a the place you go before your final destination for the night.
+For me the ambiance was better geared towards a place you go before your final destination for the night.

 I would come here for drinks before dinner or before a concert nearby.